Living and Working In Istanbul

 A Tale of Two Cities

-There are many things about Istanbul that continue to surprise me with their beauty, constantly affirming my decision to come and teach here for a year or two.
-What had attracted me in the beginning was the lure of the exotic, differences of culture, language, and religion.
-But I was also to find much that was familiar, and it is this mixture that defines Istanbul.
-For Istanbul is indeed a city of two halves, and not just in the geographical sense.
-In fact, there is no neat separation of the "two cities,” rather they are mixed up in one joyful boiling pot.
-Contrasts are everywhere... an orthodox church nestling in the same street as a mosque; a man atop a horse and cart negotiates his way amidst the traffic jams; old men sitting and playing backgammon in tea houses, while modern business women in short skirts sip their Starbucks coffee; families shop in huge, fashionable, glass-fronted shopping malls, while others barter for goods beautifully displayed in old bazaars; small fishing boats jostle for position amongst luxury yachts; the poor live in ramshackle housing while the elite sit on the balconies of their mansions overlooking the Bosphorus.
+Many things about Istanbul continue to surprise me with their beauty, constantly affirming my decision to come and teach here for a year or two.
+What initially attracted me was the lure of the exotic--differences in culture, language, and religion.
+But I was also to find much that was familiar, and this mixture defines Istanbul.
+Istanbul is indeed a city of two halves, not just in the geographical sense.
+In fact, there is no neat separation of the "two cities"; instead, they are mixed up in one joyful boiling pot.
+Contrasts are everywhere... an orthodox church nestling in the same street as a mosque; a man atop a horse and cart negotiates his way amidst the traffic jams; older men sitting and playing backgammon in tea houses, while modern business women in short skirts sip their Starbucks coffee; families shop in huge, fashionable, glass-fronted shopping malls, while others barter for goods beautifully displayed in old bazaars; small fishing boats jostle for position amongst luxury yachts; the poor live in dilapidated housing while the elite sits on the balconies of their mansions overlooking the Bosphorus.

 Adapting to Life and Work in Istanbul

 Turkey as a country is moving forward at an astounding rate.
-Often criticized for being behind the times in its politics and social attitudes, it has changed beyond recognition in less than a century.
-A hundred years ago a Sultan still sat in his palace and ruled the caliphate, now the country is bent on a progressive course of democratization and modernization, and is eager to join the European Union.
-Yet most people I meet here have a truly entrenched sense of tradition and pride in their history and culture.
-Their penal code makes it illegal to insult Turkishness, and devotion to the state is fostered at an early age.
+Often criticized for being far behind the times in politics and social attitudes, it has changed in less than a century.
+Yet most people I meet here have a genuinely entrenched sense of tradition and pride in their history and culture.
+Their penal code makes it illegal to insult Turkishness and devotion to the state is fostered at an early age.
 There is a primary school just behind the block of flats where I live, where the obligatory statue of the much revered Ataturk, founder of the modern republic, stands in the playground, watching over the children as they sing the national anthem every morning.

-This intense patriotism sits a little uncomfortably with my modern sensibilities.
-The city seems to be decked in the strikingly simple red flag with white crescent and star at every opportunity: republic day, an election, Ataturk's birthday, death... the list goes on.
+The very intense patriotism and history of authoritarianism sit a little uncomfortably with my modern sensibilities.
+The city seems to be decked in the strikingly simple red flag with a white crescent and star at every opportunity: Republic Day, an election, Ataturk's birthday, death... the list goes on.
 But pride extends beyond flag-waving and military parades.
 It is a pride in Turkey itself.
-According to most of my students, this country offers the best beaches, the most delicious food, the most interesting historical ruins and archaeological sites, and of course, the warmest and friendliest people in the world!
-I don’t disagree with them.
-However, these lofty claims are slightly offset by the fact that few have any real knowledge of other cultures and countries, with fewer still having ever visited another country.
-I once introduced a lesson featuring an article about Australia, by asking students what they knew about this country.
+According to most of my students, this country offers the best beaches, the most delicious food, the most interesting historical ruins and archaeological sites, and the warmest and friendliest people in the world!
+I agree with them.
+However, these lofty claims are slightly offset by the fact that few know other cultures and countries, with fewer still having ever visited another country.
+I once introduced a lesson featuring an article about Australia by asking students what they knew about the country.
 To my surprise, my question was met with a resounding silence.

 Intrinsic to Turkish culture is the notion of marriage and the family.
 If you are a single woman or even a single man, you should prepare yourself for a grilling!
 I now have my stock of ready answers when meeting someone new.
-Turkish people are fascinated by foreigners and do not shrink from asking often quite personal questions which we might find a little intrusive.
-In class I have often been asked such questions as ‘How much do you earn?’
-‘Are you married?’ and the inevitable next question, ‘Why not?’
-But in Turkish culture they are merely showing their interest.
+Turkish people are fascinated by foreigners and do not shrink from asking personal questions, which we might find a little intrusive.
+In class, I have often been asked questions such as "How much do you earn?"
+"Are you married?" and the inevitable next question, "Why not?"
+But in Turkish culture, they are merely showing their interest.
 They pride themselves in their warmth and hospitality.
-In my first week at the language school, a group of elementary level students overcame their tenuous grasp of English to invite me to spend the day with them the following Sunday, their only day off, and a day usually reserved for family.
+In my first week at the language school, a group of elementary-level students overcame their tenuous grasp of English to invite me to spend the day with them the following Sunday, their only day off and a day usually reserved for family.
 They gathered from all corners of Istanbul and insisted on taking me up the Bosphorus to a beautiful fish restaurant, refusing to let me pay for anything all day.
 I have experienced nothing but genuine kindness and helpfulness from most people here.
-If you are lost, rather than give you directions, they will take you there themselves.
+If you are lost, they will take you there rather than give you directions.
 If they do not know the way, they will ask everyone around them until they do!

-As we make our way back to the European shore, our way is lit by the rainbow colored lights of the Bosphorus Bridge.
+As we make our way back to the European shore, our way is lit by the rainbow-colored lights of the Bosphorus Bridge.
 I am amazed we do not collide with the other boats that ply these straits, some of them huge tankers from the Black Sea, but we never do.
 I have just spent the evening with my friend Seyda.
-Like many Turkish women she is pretty and petite, her eyes sparkle playfully and she never stops laughing.
+Like many Turkish women, she is pretty and petite, her eyes sparkle playfully, and she never stops laughing.
 She lives with her mother and probably will do so until she is married.
-She is ambitious, is studying to be an accountant, learns salsa in her free time and yearns to travel abroad.
-There are many women like Seyda here, sensible of their culture and traditions but modern and independent in their outlook.
-When I first told friends I was coming to Istanbul to teach, one of them had asked me whether I would have to wear a headscarf.
-Turkey is of course a largely Muslim country but it is also a secular state.
-In its major cities many women do not cover their heads and even though it is true that more covered women can be found the further east you go, I have found women both covered and uncovered living side by side in all regions of Turkey.
-As a secular country, however, the wearing of the headscarf in public places is controversial.
-I spent some time teaching in a university here and witnessed several covered students hastily removing scarves and donning rather unbecoming wigs before entering the gates.
+She is ambitious, is studying to be an accountant, learns salsa in her free time, and yearns to travel abroad.
+Many women like Seyda are here, sensible of their culture and traditions but modern and independent in their outlook.
+When I first told friends I was coming to Istanbul to teach, one of them asked me whether I would have to wear a headscarf.
+Turkey is, of course, a predominantly Muslim country, but it is also a secular state.
+In its major cities, many women do not cover their heads.
+Even though it is true that more covered women can be found the further east you go, I have seen women both covered and uncovered living side by side in all regions of Turkey.
+As a secular country, however, wearing the headscarf in public places is controversial.
+I spent time teaching at a university here.
+I witnessed several covered students hastily removing scarves and donning rather unbecoming wigs before entering the gates.
 Seyda supports the banning of headscarves in universities.
-She has a fear of a time when women will be forced to cover themselves again, just as in the past.
-Just as in Iran.
+She fears a time when women will be forced to cover themselves again, just as in the past, just as in Iran.

 I came to know Seyda initially as a conversation exchange partner.
-Learning this language has proved even more of a challenge than I had originally anticipated.
-Many of my fellow teachers have barely even managed the rudiments of everyday greetings.
+Learning this language has proved even more challenging than I had anticipated.
+Many of my fellow teachers have barely even managed everyday greetings.
 It has taken much determination to develop a reasonable level of conversational Turkish, achieved through many afternoons in cafes and tea houses with my grammar book and workbooks, holding stilted conversations in my emerging Turkish with the friendly waiters and waitresses.
 But one of the difficulties in the early stages is that Turkish people want the chance to use and show off their English!
-So many times I tried my best to express myself in faltering Turkish, only to be roundly knocked back with an ungrammatical but swift and cheerful response in English!
-After taking some lessons in the Turkish department at my school it became essential to have a language exchange partner to put it all into practice.
+So many times, I tried my best to express myself in faltering Turkish, only to be roundly knocked back with an ungrammatical but swift and cheerful response in English!
+After taking some lessons in my school's Turkish department, it became essential to have a language exchange partner to put it all into practice.
 This involves meeting for a couple of hours, talking for half the time in one language and half in the other.
-This proves an easy, pleasurable and cheap way to increase my confidence, as well as meet new people!
+This proves an easy, pleasurable, and cheap way to increase my confidence and meet new people!

-www.turkeytravelplanner.com — written by Tom Brosnahan, who is also the author of a book about Turkey called "Bright Sun and Strong Tea.”
-The website is a fantastic resource when traveling around the country, finding recommended hotels, learning how to get places, etc.
+Turkey Travel Planner is hosted by long-time expert Tom Brosnahan, who is also the author of a book about Turkey called "Bright Sun and Strong Tea," and formerly the author of guidebooks on Turkey.
+The website is a fantastic resource when traveling around the country, finding recommended hotels, learning how to get to destinations, etc.